LibreCAM/LibreCAM/README.md

 Installation
 ========
-Within your LibreCAN directory go to your plugins directory and execute:
+Within your LibreCAM directory go to your plugins directory and execute:

 git clone https://github.com/LibreCAM/LibreCAM.git